In the clinic for Feb. 10, 2026

 Feb.
 10, 2026

-Clinical updates for biopharma and med tech in Asia-Pacific, including data readouts and publications: Hoya Vision Care, Olympus.
+Clinical updates for biopharma and med tech, including data readouts and publications: Anixa, Atraverse, Biofrontera, Breye, Cala, Clearmind, Estrella, Johnson & Johnson, Lumosa, Rapid, Roche, Zenas.

 Briefs